staabm/staabm.github.io/_posts/2022-06-30-monthly-report-june.md

 Improvements regarding use of static reflection, to prevent class not found errors when custom autoloaders are used.

 - [PreventParentMethodVisibilityOverrideRule: use static reflection](https://github.com/symplify/symplify/pull/4167)

+### Github Maintainer Month

+I was selected to be one of those 900 people across the globe to get a [one time sponsorship from GitHub](https://staabm.github.io/2022/06/24/github-maintainer-month.html).

 ## 💌 Support my open source activities